orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

   Priority: GIven all these ambiguities prefer definitions, or going to definitions with less confusion/less ambiguity.
 With the
   added note, reasoned through 'anything can be interpreted as anything' notice the extremes, that it's not perfect.
 But
   given the known descriptions, this seems least-confusing. (; could also be retrieved by sufficient differences in surrounding context)
 - [ ] Exploration? - unknowns (Checking workings of functions under conditions, checking workings of functions if unknown ... fidelity ..)
-  Priority: Exploration of LHS -> RHS. (generic transformation; function exploration, lhs into rhs)

 ---